+Acknowledgements.
 We are deeply grateful to the students, technical assistants, and colleagues who helped in the field and laboratory phases.
 A special thanks to Martin Nebel and Sonja Thielen for their help in classifying bryophytes and lichens.
 Oliver Burkhardt (GFZ German Research Centre for Geosciences) and Franziska Steiner (Technical University of Munich) for their support in the field.
 Hugo Pérez for his help and experience in the soil physics laboratory of the Universidad de Chile.
 We are grateful to the Chilean National Forest Corporation (CONAF) and Sucesión Gálvez Muñoz, who provided access to the study sites.
-The study was funded by the German Science Foundation DFGSPP 1803 (EarthShape; www.earthshape.net).
-We acknowledge support by Open Access Publishing Fund of University of Tübingen.
+We acknowledge support by the Open Access Publishing Fund of the University of Tübingen.